-Germ cells tumours of the ovary account for approximately 15-20% of all ovarian tumours.
-In children and adolescents, up to 60% of ovarian tumours can be of germ cell origin.
+Germ cell tumors of the ovary account for approximately 15-20% of all ovarian tumors.
+In children and adolescents, up to 60% of ovarian tumors can be of germ cell origin.

-- ovarian teratoma(s): commonest primary benign tumour of ovary and commonest germ cell tumour:
+- ovarian teratoma(s): commonest primary benign tumor of ovary and commonest germ cell tumor:

 - ovarian dysgerminoma

-- ovarian yolk sac tumour: endodermal sinus tumour
+- ovarian yolk sac tumor: endodermal sinus tumor

 - ovarian embryonal carcinoma

 - pure primary ovarian choriocarcinoma: extremely rare

 - malignant mixed germ cell tumor of the ovary